 Working with Mr. Weisberg on your burglary case allows you to rest assured that you have an experienced, competent defense attorney representing you.
 You deserve to have your dignity intact and your constitutional rights respected, and he will fight hard for you or your loved one.
 Don’t delay in contacting us today for your free case analysis.

 Call an Aggressive Skokie Burglary Attorney Today and Begin Crafting Your Defense

-- Named a Top 100 Trial Lawyer by the The National Trial Lawyers, a professional organization for criminal defense lawyers.
+- He was named a Top 100 Trial Lawyer by The National Trial Lawyers, a professional organization for criminal defense lawyers.

-- Featured on Lawguru for his extensive knowledge in the field of criminal law.
+- He was featured on Lawguru for his extensive knowledge in the field of criminal law.

 - 10/10 Avvo rating.